Dasch0/edge_impulse_thunderboard_bg22_test/README.md

 ## Intro

 This is a minimal test example of integrating the edge-impulse-sdk C/C++ library with Silicon Labs' Simplicity Studio v5.
-This project targets the BG22 Thunderboard and any Edge Impulse model based on accelerometer data.
+This project targets the BG22 Thunderboard and any Edge Impulse models based on accelerometer data.

 This project is currently a work in progress with minimal functional testing only.